2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 -

-DeepSeek V4 is the most noteworthy model of 2026: It matches top closed-source models in performance while pricing at 1/5 to 1/12 of competitors, and being fully open-source — making it the optimal choice for enterprises and developers.
+DeepSeek V4 is the most noteworthy model of 2026: It matches top closed-source models in performance such as agentic coding (SWE-bench 80.6%), while pricing at roughly 1/5 to 1/30 of frontier closed-source models, and being fully open-source (MIT) — making it the optimal choice for enterprises and developers.

 -